Emil Milan: Recent interest and exhibits

-Interest in Emil Milan has been renewed in recent years due to a biographical research project funded by the Center for Craft, Creativity, and Design that yielded an extensive archival report documenting Emil's life and work,Shaykett, J. (2011).
-Unearthing the Story of Emil Milan: A Research Project with Heart.
-American Craft Council, Minneapolis, MN. craftcouncil.org/post/unearthing-story-emil-milan-research-project-heart and an article in Woodwork magazine in 2010.
+Interest in Emil Milan has been renewed in recent years due to a biographical research project funded by the Center for Craft, Creativity, and Design that yielded an extensive archival report documenting Emil's life and work, and an article in Woodwork magazine in 2010.
 Since then, there has been increased media attention, two major exhibits, and an academic symposium focused on Milan.